mxthevs/tmi.res/README.md

 # tmi.res

+ReScript bindings for the tmi.js library.
+For more info and documentation, checkout the original project [here](https://github.com/tmijs/tmi.js).

 > ⚠️ **DISCLAIMER**: This library is not complete yet.
 But it has the basic bindings to get a chatbot up and running.

 ## Install